 Terminal tackle is hooks, sinkers, swivels, and other small items that get lost or wear out fast.
 Line and a few lures do fall into the terminal tackle.
 Although for clarity, they are covered in other sections.
 Terminal tackle is designed for certain uses.
-In other words, there is no one size or type that covers all species or types of fishing.
+In other words, no one size or type covers all species or types of fishing.

 As a beginner hooks selection is daunting.
 There are various sizes for each species.
 Then the types for some species or baits take time to learn.
 The sizes range from 8/0 to 20 in common sizes.
 The /0 denotes larger hooks with bigger numbers for bigger hooks.
 Hooks without the designation are the smaller sizes.
-The higher the number means the smaller hook.
+The higher the number means the smaller the hook.

 Sinkers also called weights, aid in casting and controlling bait placement.
 There are many types for various conditions.
 There are no-roll, pyramid, and casting sinkers.
 Plus many more types for specific situations.
 An angler needs to know what sinker is best for where and how they fish.